CeleryMortem/SerialConsole/README.md

 In the serial monitor, the console will tell you what the available commands are when you type anything in.
 If you type an unrecognized command, it will respond by listing out all the commands that are available.
 There is a builtin "help" function to display the optional helper messages that you put in when you add commands.

 SerialConsole is very lightweight on ROM and RAM, can be configured to work with any Arduino Stream object, and should run on any Arduino board that supports millis().
-The .cpp file is less than 160 lines long.
+The whole library is barely 200 lines long.

 ## Installation
 1) Click the green "Code" button at the top right of the page and download everything as a .zip.